 Now, if you do happen to have fresh cranberries at your disposal, you can definitely use those for this sweet and tart relish recipe.

 While most recipes call for about a cup of sugar, I’ve lowered mine to 3/4 of a cup.
 You see, I like my relish to be more tart than sweet.

 I then added some fresh lemon juice, orange juice, cloves and a cinnamon stick.

 You guys, this is seriously easy to make…

 Simply throw all the ingredients in a pot and bring to a boil.
 Once boiling, lower the heat and simmer with a lid on for 15 minutes.

 Then discard the cloves and cinnamon stick – and transfer half of the mixture into a blender and pulse a few times.
 Return the blended portion to the pot.
 This plays up with the textures a little, making the relish a little more interesting.

 Cool the mixture down – and that’s it.
 This cranberry relish is ready to be served!

 Adding spices to my cranberry relish

-The cinnamon, especially, added a beautifully sweet and aromatic flavor to the relish.
-It took it to another level – a very merry level!
+The cinnamon added a beautifully sweet and aromatic flavor to the relish.
+Seriously… It took the tastiness to another level – a very merry level!